stefanluth/ts3python/README.md

 If you have feature requests e.g. commands that the `TS3Bot` doesn't currently support or a module you need, just create an issue and I'll check it out.
-Or you can always create a pull request for me to review, if you have written your own solution to a problem you had and think others would want it too.
+Or you can always create a pull request for me to review, if you have written your own solution to a problem that you had and believe others could benefit from it too.
 <br><br>
-And ~~if~~ **when** you find ways to improve the code, please open a PR and let me know about it, I love to learn and I know my code is far from perfect.
+And ~~if~~ **when** you find ways to improve the code, please open a PR and let me know about it;
+I love to learn and I know my code is far from perfect.

 ## License